 Be ready for these questions.

-Try to use storytelling technique like the STAR method of behavioural questions to illustrate your work experience examples.
+Try to use storytelling techniques like the STAR method of behavioural questions to illustrate your work experience examples.
 It always has a better impression on the interviewer.

 However, please make your answers and examples crisp and concise.